erlage/rad/README.md

   }
 }
 ```
 How about that? if you're familiar with Flutter it don't even need an explanation.
+Well there are some differences that should be discussed before you begin using Rad,

-Talking about differences, well there are number of them,
+## Differences

 1. First off, we don't use a rendering engine to render a widget or anything like that.
 Widgets are mapped to HTML tags and composed together they way you describe them.
 This means every widget has a corresponding HTML tag in DOM, and your application has complete access to document(DOM).

-2. To make things manageble, there are widgets for commonly used HTML tags.
+2. For designing a interface, you've to use HTML.
+And guess what? there are widgets for that.

     Let's take this HTML snippet:
     ```html